Kimserey/BlogArchive/20170729_primeng_tree.md

       ];
     }

+    // will be removed
     return [];
   }
 ```

 ### 2.2 If a non existing folder => add the new folder as a node and recursively reduce the rest of the path

+If the first piece of the path is a folder, it means that we are still reducing the path.
+We handle the scenario where the folder does not exist by adding a new folder to the list of nodes.

+We know from here that the file will be a child of this newly created folder therefore we reduce the remaining path and set the result to the folder children.

 ```
 reducePath = (nodes: TreeNode[], path: string) => {